NaiyanJones/naiyanjones.github.io/_posts/2019-11-04-british-politicians-amas-reddit-equivocative-analysis.md

 ---
-title: "What type of questions do people ask British politicians in online Q&As?
-A thematic analysis of MP’s “Ask Me Anything” sessions on Reddit"
+title: "Politicians dodging questions: How much do British politicians equivocate in online Q&As?
+An equivocative analysis of British MPs Ask Me Anything Q&As on Reddit"
 published: false
 date: 2019-11-04
 categories: